borowskk/zookeeper-fuse/README.md

 If a file is not in cache, then following rules will apply:

+* if it's `/` then it's a directory
 * if it has any children, it's a directory
 * if it has any data, it's a file
 * if it's an empty childless node, it's a directory, so beware of touch

+The chmod will always be 0777, and date of last modification and access are returned as 1st January 1970 (zero UNIX timestamp).

 Note that *cache will be enabled ONLY in hybrid mode*.